orel33/vscode/README.md

 ## Demo

-All demo are available on <https://github.com/orel33/vscode>:
+Some demos are available in this repository:

 * [Code Runner](#code-runner) (directory `demo/hello/`)
 * [C/C++ Programming](#cc-programming)